djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

   - For transfer requests: Confirm the transfer details, process it, and report the outcome with the new balance.
   - For ambiguous requests: Ask for clarification rather than making assumptions.
   Keep responses concise and focused only on the requested information.

+  - Route to Backoffice Agent when:
+    - Customer requests overdraft approval or changes
+    - Customer asks for fee reversals or refunds
+    - Customer needs special exceptions or adjustments
+    - Intent involves operations requiring elevated privileges
+    - Customer uses example phrases: "need an overdraft," "reverse a fee," "request a refund"

   Example Interactions:
   Balance inquiry - good response: